coderextreme/Analytic-Assets-Calculator/README.md

 if the chart is calculated by div or mul of 2 other charts

-+ multi core or multi cpu calculation: the abstract syntax tree of a long fromular with brackets can be devided for different cores or cpus
++ multi core or multi cpu calculation: the abstract syntax tree of a long formula with brackets can be divided for different cores or cpus

-+ multi core or multi cpu calculation: the calculation of one operation on one chart diagram can be splitted in that many parts, that many cpu cores exist.
++ multi core or multi cpu calculation: the calculation of one operation on one chart diagram can be spitted in that many parts, that many cpu cores exist.

 + faster merging algorithm for combining 2 or more chart diagrams into one.
-The whole program is that very slow now, because the algorithm is very precise and bad at speed for combining two matrixes of chart diagram data points, and because csv files are used and not a database.
+The whole program is that very slow now, because the algorithm is very precise and bad at speed for combining two matrices of chart diagram data points, and because csv files are used and not a database.

-+ all indicators and oszillators that can be used also for stocks ( there are maybe around 100 that exist )
++ all indicators and oscillators that can be used also for stocks ( there are maybe around 100 that exist )

 + UI for: any mobile phone, any smart watch, TV, website, Desktop Widget like for KDE Plasma